Microchip-MPLAB-Harmony/reference_apps/apps/sam_d21_cnano/pic18f_to_samd21_migration/readme.md

 ## Programming/Debugging Application Project:
 - Open the project (pic18f_to_samd21_migration\firmware\pic18f_to_samd21_migration.X) in MPLAB X IDE
-- Ensure On-Board Nano Debuggeris selected as hardware tool to program/debug the application
+- Ensure "SAM D21 Curiosity Nano" is selected as hardware tool to program/debug the application
 - Build the code and program the device by clicking on the "make and program" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below